amoe/allen-moronuki/allen_moronuki_notes.md

 because otherwise the user wouldn't have needed to write `a` twice later in the signature.

+I want to be able to use shouldThrow from hspec, but it doesn't seem to be working.

 # 2020-11-13

 current page = 564